GraceStangroome/mathsbot/README.md

 ### Gaussian Probability (Normal Distribution)
 Math bot will find the probability density at a particular point given a list of numbers
 ### Gaussian Mixture Model
-Math bot estimates parameters of a Gaussian mixture model probability distribution
+Math bot estimates parameters of a Gaussian mixture model probability distribution when you give it some data.
+Currently only supports 2 arrays (xs and ys for example) Please read this documentation for more information: https://scikit-learn.org/stable/modules/mixture.html#gmm
 ## Upcoming is:
 More details always coming soon!
 ### Bayes Theorem